 The Catalan Institute of Human Paleoecology and Social Evolution (IPHES) is a transdisciplinary institution that promotes advanced research, education and knowledge transfer, and social engagement with science.
-Therefore, we cross and combine different fields of science, humanities and social sciences, but also geosciences and biosciences to apply them to the study of human and social evolution.
-Our aim is to promote knowledge both about ancient human species of the past and about human beings today.
+Therefore, we cross and combine different fields of science (humanities and social sciences, but also geosciences and biosciences) to apply them to the study of human and social evolution.
+Our aim is to promote knowledge both about ancient human species and human beings today.

-The IPHES was created in December 2004 as a non-profit foundation through an initiative of the Catalan Government, Rovira i Virgili University (URV) and the City of Tarragona.
+The IPHES was created in December of 2004 as a non-profit foundation as an initiative of the Catalan Government, the Rovira i Virgili University (URV) and the City of Tarragona.

 Our foundational goals are:

-- The study of changes and transformation in human evolution and behaviour through fieldwork, laboratory analysis and research.
+- Studying the changes and transformations in human evolution and behaviour through fieldwork, laboratory analysis and research.

-- The development and application of scientific thought and action, based on the evolutionary continuum of human history and on the interactions between the human species and its environment.
+- Developing and applying scientific thought and action based on the evolutionary continuum of human history and on the interactions between the human species and its environment.

-- Preferential work with empirical data in the fields of archaeology, geology, biology and botany, in an open and trans-disciplinary scientific framework.
+- Working with empirical data in the fields of archaeology, geology, biology and botany, in an open and trans-disciplinary scientific framework.

-- The development of evolutionary concepts and models, in which species-based knowledge is directly applied to the social realm.
+- Developing evolutionary concepts and models, in which species-based knowledge is directly applied to the social realm.

-- In order to fulfil its foundational goals, the IPHES engages in three lines of work: research, training and foresight.
+- Fulfilling our foundational goals by engaging in three lines of work: research, training and foresight.

-- The IPHES wishes to collaborate with other institutions, universities, and research centers, at an international level.
+Collaborating with other institutions, universities, and research centres at an international level.

-We train the future generation of scientists by offering high-quality educational programmes from bachelor's degrees to master's and doctorates.
+We train the future generation of scientists by offering high-quality educational programmes: from bachelor's degrees to master's degrees and doctoral programmes.